crillab/metrics/docs/md/wallet.md

     return df[s == s.min()]
 ```

-`find_best_cpu_time_input` receives a dataframe composed of experiments for a given input.
+`find_best_cpu_time_input` receives a dataframe composed of the experiments composing a given input.
 It finds the minimal `cpu_time` value and returns the row corresponding to this best time.

-> TODO: You can observe an example of this method in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_cactus_and_output.ipynb).
-Here, we create two different VBEWs.
+> You can observe an example of this method in [this notebook](https://github.com/crillab/metrics/blob/master/example/example/xcsp-19/create_analysis.ipynb).

 ### Subset of `Analysis` Rows